edwin-niwaha/e_sponsor/README.md

-# PERPETUAL-SMS PROJECT
+# e_sponsor
-_A sponsorship management web application developed in Django and React Js_
+_A sponsorship management system  with web and mobile apps developed in Django and React Js_

 ## Requirements
 Make sure you have python and Node js installed on your system: